Why Transition to Data Science from Computer Science?

 Machine and Deep learning

-You guessed right -usually, the Computer Science curriculum doesn't cover these.
+You guessed right - usually, the Computer Science curriculum doesn't cover these.
 But namely sharp predictive modeling skills and advanced deep learning techniques will give you a huge competitive edge.
-Fortunately, there are plenty of post-graduate qualifications and online trainings that will help you get there.
+Fortunately, there are plenty of post-graduate qualifications and online training that will help you get there.

 Reading research papers